-Former Wisconsin Lutheran College baseball standout Andy Schwall has been named the next head coach of the Warriors baseball program, Director of Athletics Skip Noon has announced.
-Schwall becomes the seventh head coach in the program's 30-year history.
+Former Wisconsin Lutheran College baseball standout Andy Schwall is in his second season as head coach of the Warriors.
+Schwall was named the seventh head coach in program history in June 2016.

-Schwall returns to his alma mater after spending the past nine seasons as an assistant coach for the Wisconsin Lutheran High School varsity baseball team, where he served as the team's hitting instructor, outfielders coach, and third base coach.
+Schwall returned to his alma mater after spending nine seasons as an assistant coach for the Wisconsin Lutheran High School varsity baseball team, where he served as the team's hitting instructor, outfielders coach, and third base coach.
 He helped lead the Vikings to a Wisconsin Little Ten Conference championship in 2014.
 Schwall also taught history courses and coached basketball while at WLHS.

 "As an alum of WLC and its baseball program, it's truly an honor to be the next head coach of Warriors baseball," said Schwall.
 "When I played here, I worked hard to help lead the program to a level of success that had not been reached before.
 We set extremely high goals and did everything we could to try and achieve them.
 As head coach, my goals have not changed.
 I am going to work extremely hard and give everything I have to the players, both current and future, in an effort to help them reach their potential as both players and people.
 The goals we set will be high and we're going to give everything we have to reach them together."

 For 17 years, Schwall was involved with the West Allis Nighthawks of the Land O' Lakes Baseball League.
 He served as a division representative on the board of directors, general manager, manager, and player throughout his tenure with the organization.
 Schwall also coordinated the Wisco Youth Baseball Camp, which debuted in January 2016.